nvoronetskiy/ImGuiColorTextEdit/README.md

 This rewrite internally uses unicode codepoints that are either 16 or 32 bits depending on how Dear ImGui is configured.
 If IMGUI_USE_WCHAR32 is defined, Dear ImGui as well as this editor use 32 bits to store a codepoint.
-If it is not defined (which is the default), 16 bits are used for each code point which basically limits unicode support to the Basic Multilingual Plane (see [this article on Wikipedia](https://en.wikipedia.org/wiki/Plane_(Unicode))).
+If it is not defined (which is the default), 16 bits are used for each codepoint which basically limits unicode support to the Basic Multilingual Plane (see [this article on Wikipedia](https://en.wikipedia.org/wiki/Plane_(Unicode))).